Adeity/simulation/README.md

 # simulation
 Semester project for ,,Programming in Java" subject.
 Summer semester 2020/2021.

+Detailed documentation including testing details and strategies: [SimulaceDokumentace.v2.pdf](https://github.com/Adeity/simulation/files/6724896/SimulaceDokumentace.v2.pdf) (only in Czech)

-Here you can see a video of it running in distrubuted mode(most left window represents server, other windows represent clients):
+Here you can see a video of it running in distrubuted mode(most left window represents server, other windows represent clients): https://www.youtube.com/watch?v=AUp1kyzgO08

-https://www.youtube.com/watch?v=AUp1kyzgO08